Print Coupon (Click "HERE")

 Any patients who had extractions will go home with oral pain medication.
 We will call you as soon as they recover from the anesthesia. **One year in dogs and cats is equivalent to 6-8 human years.
 Dogs and cats need to have more frequent dental care than us.
 Poor oral hygiene or teeth that need to be extracted in dogs and cats may significantly shorten their life span.

-Please call (949) 249-7777 to schedule FREE Dental Consultation at South Coast Veterinary Hospital with a Board Certified Canine and Feline Specialist in Laguna Niguel.
+Please call (949) 249-7777 to schedule FREE Dental Consultation at South Coast Veterinary Hospital in Laguna Niguel.